VCU-CS-Capstone/CS-25-334-llms-for-clinical-notes/Turing test tool/README.md

 3. **Set up environment variables**:
    - Create a `.env` file in the root directory.
-   - Add your OpenAI API key to the file:
+   - Add your OpenAI API key to the file, API key can be created here -  https://platform.openai.com/api-keys :
      ```
      OPENAI_API_KEY=your_openai_api_key
      ```